-To calculate the -23% (the above % change is a DECREASE) change from the previous year, we used our FY2018 Scope 1+2 (location-based) emissions in metric tonnes per FTE at the end of FY2018.
-Adobe's location-based Scope 1+2 emissions decreased by 9% at the same time that FTE increased by 19% in FY2018.
+MT CO2e per FTE: To calculate the -9% (DECREASE) change from the previous year, we used our FY2019 Scope 1+2 (location-based) emissions in metric tonnes per FTE at the end of FY2019.
+Adobe's Scope 1+2 emissions decreased by 1% (location-based) and by -18% (market-based) in FY2019.
 This provided Adobe with an overall decrease in normalized carbon intensity.
-Despite two major acquisitions in 2018 (2 x \$billion US acquisitions of Marketo and Magento), a revenue increase of 24%, and FTE growth of 19%, we still managed to lower our absolute overall location- and market-based emissions.
-We can attribute the overall decrease to highly effective energy reduction projects (renovations, server lab virtualizations and consolidations, etc.) which significantly reduced subsequent Scope 2 emissions.
+Despite a revenue increase of 24% and the FTE growth of 19%, we still managed to lower our absolute overall location- and market-based emissions.
+We can attribute the overall decrease to highly effective energy reduction projects (renovations, server lab virtualizations and consolidations, etc.) and we quadrupled our renewable purchases in 2019 which significantly reduced subsequent Scope 2 emissions.